This place is enchanting, it is paradise here.

 You have a few options when it comes to bookings:

-Firstly, you can book via Booking.com to take advantage of their genius discount and free cancellation (plus you won’t have to pay right away).
+You can book via Booking.com to take advantage of their genius discount and free cancellation, plus you won’t have to pay right away.
 It includes breakfast but not the boat transfer.
 With the 10% genius discount, per night rates are around RM 1’100.

-They have a few different offers, but all come with free speedboat transfers (which cost RM 500 one way) and some have breakfast included.
+They have a few different offers, but they all come with free speedboat transfers (which cost RM 500 one way) and some have breakfast included.
 Note that rates vary depending on the time of week (weekends are more expensive) and the time of year.

-This is the offer I went on and it really made the experience more affordable.
+If you’re a resident in Malaysia then the resort offers a residents package which includes all meals- breakfast, lunch and dinner- which will save you well over RM 1000 for a 2-nights stay.
+This is the offer I went on and it really made the experience much more affordable.
 You can book directly via their website (note: there’s a 2-night minimum for this offer…weekend sorted!) and upon booking, you just need to provide your Malaysian address to show you’re a resident- easy peasy.